Centre for Alternative Assessment and Learning Support:

 A learning support committee consisting of psychologists, therapists and educators meets on a regular basis to place learners who have been identified with a need for learning support at the correct aide.
 It may include an educator’s assistant, occupational therapist, language and speech therapist or an expert in alternative assessment, depending on the learner’s needs.

 Every learner admitted to Jan Kriel School is assessed by the multi-professional team to develop a support plan as well as an individual education plan according to the learner’s needs.
-For more information on what such a plan may include, click here.

 Some learners experience serious reading problems and function better when reading material in auditory format.
 For these learners, audio files are prepared by a computer and placed on a suitable device (e.g., MP3 player) so that the learner can hear what is read.
 All study material and papers, including the final papers of Grade 12, are prepared in this manner.